Electric vehicle rebates and incentives

 Write-offs are available through specific capital cost allowance classes.
 The CCA rate for class 54 motor vehicles and passenger vehicles is 30 per cent, while the rate for class 55 automobiles is 40 per cent.
 For vehicles in the class 54 category, the write-off is capped at $55,000.

-It’s important to note that businesses will not be able to use both methods of financial support — meaning that a business that receives an iZEV incentive will not be able to use a tax write-off for buying a ZEV.
+Businesses will not be able to use both methods of financial support — meaning that a business that receives an iZEV incentive will not be able to use a tax write-off for buying a ZEV.

 Act now to take advantage